 We take a precautionary approach and apply a combination of corporate requirements and risk-based local solutions to manage our environmental performance.
-We strive to adhere to high standards of emissions to air, waste management and impact on ecosystems—wherever we work.
+We strive to adhere to high standards of emissions to air, waste management and impact on biodiversity and ecosystems—wherever we work.
 This includes integrating environmental and social risk management into our planning and decision-making processes, at all levels in the organisation.

 We closely monitor air emissions from the Equinor-operated assets on our overall environmental performance.
 In addition to CO2 emissions, we also monitor nitrogen oxide (NOx), emissions of non-methane volatile organic compounds and SOx emissions.

 We work closely with our suppliers to qualify and implement new technology to improve the cleansing of produced water.
 Our research and development portfolio includes activities to further improve our expertise and transfer this to operational units on the NCS in order to improve the performance of cleaning technologies.